 What does Lye do?

 We know pretzels because of their unique pretzel flavor and appearance.
 The difference between a pretzel and regular bread is the added influence of lye.
 When bread is baked the outer parts are caramelized to form the crust.
-This caramelization has been given the fancy name of the Malliard Reaction which is a heat-activated reaction between small sugars and amino acids (protein) which alters characteristics of flavor, texture, and appearance (browning).
+This caramelization is the result of the Malliard Reaction which is a heat-activated reaction between small sugars and amino acids (protein) which alters characteristics of flavor, texture, and appearance (browning).
 With the introduction of lye the ratio of that relationship is changed by sodium hydroxide breaking down the proteins into smaller pieces which results in the distinct characteristics of pretzels.

 The application of lye to a pretzel is often a simple dip.
 A concentrated lye water serves as a bath for the shaped and proofed knots before entering the oven.
-In some cases the lye solution is brushed on, however be thoughtful of what kind of brush your using as the lye does have the capability of dissolving certain bristles.
+In some cases the lye solution is brushed on, however be thoughtful of what kind of brush your using as the lye does have the capability of dissolving certain synthetic bristles.
+(Learned that one from experience.)

 For making pretzels the Perfect Loaf has a solid formula that should serve as an excellent launching point.

 Bagels have an interesting relationship with pretzels.
 In Maria Balinksa’s book The Bagel: The Surprising History of a Modest Bread, she makes the connection between the earliest pretzels being ringed shaped (possibly relating to heavenly connotations), and the process of making a bagel that came soon after.
-Not to get too into bagel history but it’s speculated that due to odd restrictions on baking, an innovative process of boiling and toasting was developed.
-So in the case of bagels, imagine a ringed pretzel situation but that are boiled in a lighter lye bath (possibly the variability of the evaporating boiling water resulted in a more diluted bath to start which eventually became the tradition?), then toasted or baked.
+So in the case of bagels, imagine a ringed pretzel situation but that are boiled in a lighter lye bath, then baked.

 For making bagels as with any recipe it is up to your preference.
 Typically I’ll add either a cup of ash-made lye water to 2 quarts of boiling water or a teaspoon of granulated lye.
 It is also possible to use baking soda which provides the element of alkalinity, albeit in lesser but no less useful concentrations since we’re not going for full-on pretzel when making a bagel.